seperot/sepe-devblog/src/pages/jetpack-compose/index.md

 ```
 This will create a preview function that you can use to see a live preview of your UI while you are coding.

 I hope this has helped you understand what Jetpack Compose is and how to use it to build native Android UI.
 With Jetpack Compose, you can use a declarative and reactive approach to building UI, which makes it easier to create visually stunning and intuitive layouts.
-If you have any questions about Jetpack Compose, feel free to ask.